goauthentik/authentik/website/docs/flow/stages/invitation/index.md

 To check if a user has used an invitation within a policy, you can check `request.context.invitation_in_effect`.

 To use an invitation, use the URL `https://authentik.tld/if/flow/your-enrollment-flow/?token=invitation-token`.

+You can also prompt the user for an invite by using the [*Prompt stage*](../prompt/index.md) by using a field with a field key of `token`.